great-expectations/great_expectations/docs/terms/execution_engine.md

     - a validation_graph object is ready.
 Nodes are MetricConfigurations, edges are dependencies.
 5. `_parse_validation_graph`
 6. for each set of ready_metrics: Execution Engine resolve_metrics
-7. for each metric: bundleable?
+7. for each metric: bundle-able?
   a. yes -> add to bundle
   b. no -> `resolve_metric`
     i. call metric_fn to get **value of metric**